 Q: What is a "crested" saguaro, and why do they look like that?

 A: Ah, the elusive "crested" or "cristate" saguaro!
 Instead of growing tall with classic arms, the top of the cactus fans out into a wavy, brain-like shape.
 It’s rare—only about 1 in 10,000 saguaros develop this mutation.
 Scientists aren’t entirely sure why it happens, but theories include genetic quirks, damage from frost, lightning, or even stress.
 Whatever the cause, they’re mesmerizing and a favorite among cactus enthusiasts.
 Seeing one in the wild feels like spotting a desert unicorn!
+"Cresting" is not unique to saguaros, the same mutation can be found in other cacti species as well.

 The saguaro cactus stands as a testament to the resilience and beauty of desert life.
 By understanding and appreciating these giants, we can ensure they continue to grace our landscapes for generations to come.